nxenon/grpc-scan/README.md

 1. select the gRPC-Web base64 payload in burp interceptor or repeater and click on Decode item for decoding to human-readable format
 2. edit the text and select the new edited text and click on Encode item for encoding to gRPC-Web base64 format

-## Watch the Extension Usage Video on YouTube
+## Watch the Old Extension Usage Video on YouTube
 [Watch](https://youtu.be/w75_ixNzM24)

 [![Watch the video](https://img.youtube.com/vi/w75_ixNzM24/maxresdefault.jpg)](https://youtu.be/w75_ixNzM24)

-# gRPC-Web Coder New Extension Installation [recommended]
-1. Download the Whole Repository (the extension needs files in this repo)
-2. add [grpc_web_burp_extension.py](grpc_web_burp_extension.py) in Burp Extensions.

-## gRPC-Web Coder New Extension Features
-- New tab in repeater message editor
-- edit proto type definition
-- automatically detect grpc-web-text requests (via Content-Type)

 # gRPC Coder Old Extension (with dependency) Installation
 1. Download the Whole Repository (the extension needs some files in this repo)